Push for police reform creates rift in Maryland’s Democratic caucus

 “This will probably be one of the most significant . . . transformative reforms in policing that we’ve seen in the General Assembly, potentially ever,” said Senate President Bill Ferguson (D-Baltimore City).

 In the House of Delegates, a different police accountability proposal, backed by House Speaker Adrienne A. Jones (D-Baltimore County), is being discussed in a public safety subcommittee.
-Jones’s omnibus bill includes the repeal of the bill of rights but also a body camera requirement, a use-of-force policy that bans chokeholds and restricts no-knock warrants, and other changes.
+Jones’s omnibus bill includes the repeal of the bill of rights but also a body camera requirement, a use-of-force policy that bans no-knock warrants except under “exigent circumstances” and bans chokeholds, and other changes.

 It is Jones’s top legislative priority, and therefore will pass out of her chamber.
 But a 90-member coalition of social justice advocacy groups is hoping to make changes before it reaches the House floor, including amendments put forward by Del.
 David Moon (D-Montgomery) and other members of the public safety subcommittee.

 Moon said the subcommittee has already approved one of his proposals, which would prohibit local unions from bargaining with their departments over whether officers must use body cameras.
-Other lawmakers are expected to offer amendments including a ban on no-knock warrants and a higher bar for when officers can use force — changing the standard from “objectively reasonable” to “necessary.”
+Other lawmakers are expected to offer amendments including a higher bar for when officers can use force — changing the standard from “objectively reasonable” to “necessary.”

 The subcommittee will bring the changes to the House Judiciary Committee, which will decide how to amend the bill.
 Any differences in what is passed by the House and the Senate probably will get hammered out in a conference committee.